 Apple pie, applesauce, apple cider, caramel apples, and apple donuts.
 Fall is often synonymous with apples.
 Ryan and I went apple picking our first autumn in Greenville, and we had enough apples for the rest of the season.

 But did you know you can also pick sunflowers in September?
 I happen to love these huge flowers.

 13. Pumpkin Beer

 Fall is the season of pumpkin beer.
 My favorite type of beer I might add.
 It’s so delicious.
 And pumpkin-y.
 I’m hoping some of my favorite local breweries release a pumpkin seasonal.
-Ryan is also planning on making a pumpkin beer.
+Ryan also makes a pumpkin beer.
 This is how much I love pumpkin beer.
 And it just may be my favorite thing about the fall.

 14. Day Trip to Gorges State Park

 Want to hike to see a pretty impressive waterfall?
 Then head to Gorges State Park!